Test1122th/test1/README.md

 [Demo.ipynb](demo.ipynb) is an example of how to apply the DEGAN framework with your own time series datasets.

-To test and use the framework, you may get a local copy up and running the example steps in the demo file.
+To test and use the framework, you may get a local copy and run the example steps in the demo file.

 ### Sample Dataset

-The sample dataset is aquired from a building energy anomaly data (Link here).
+The sample dataset is aquired from an [annotated dataset for energy anomaly detection in commercial buildings](https://arxiv.org/abs/2203.17256).
 For the general usage of the project, the original sample data was simply pre-processed into the following datasets:

 ```
     ├── Data                           # Data files